11 Important Audition Tips from Directors and Musical Theatre Stars

 11. Be polite to everyone, not just the people in the room

 “While it’s obviously important to be pleasant and friendly in the room, it is equally important to be kind to everyone else you encounter as well.
-Bad reputations stick in this business, and you never know when the audition monitor or the actor sitting next to you in the green room will be on the other side of the next audition table.
+Bad reputations stick in this business, and you never know when the audition monitor or the actor sitting next to you will be on the other side of the next audition table.
 Be the person everyone wants to work with– and that includes the people who may not be directly involved in hiring you.”

 This final tip from Skye Pagon is probably THE most important thing to remember when going on auditions!
 But don’t stop this practice after getting (or not getting) the part.
 Make sure to continue being polite to everyone around you as your theatrical journey continues.
 This can make or break your entire career!